-The memory of a job well-done may be especially powerful against negative talk and overgeneralization.
+The memory of a job well-done may be especially powerful against unhelpful talk and overgeneralization.

 If depressive symptoms disrupt your daily routine, setting a gentle schedule may help you feel in control.
-But these plans don’t have to map out an entire day.
+These plans don’t have to map out an entire day.

-Depression can push you to give into your fatigue.
-It may feel more powerful than happy emotions.
+Depression can push you to give in to your fatigue.
+It may feel more powerful than preferred emotions.

-Try to push back and do something you love — something that’s relaxing, but energizing.
+Try to push back and do something you love — something that’s pleasurable or meaningful.
 It could be playing an instrument, painting, hiking, or biking.